parikshitpagare/smart-home-automation-rtos/README.md

 	<img src="https://user-images.githubusercontent.com/80714882/234115167-8e785810-1221-41b8-b0b5-788d5d4c64e7.png" width="80%" height="80%">
 </p>

+#### Touch Detection

-- If a person touches the door handle a buzzer is activated and App/OLED displays presence of touch along with an Led indicator.It can be deactivated by pressing the turn off button on app.
+- If a person touches the door handle a buzzer is activated and App/OLED displays presence of touch along with an Led indicator.
+- It can be deactivated by pressing the turn off button on app.
 - Touch sensing is implemented using ESP32 inbuilt touch sensor.

 <p align="center">